David Berkowitz: Suspicion and capture (August 1977)

-Suspicion (August 9)
+Suspicion

-Local resident Cacilia Davis was walking her dog at the scene of the Moskowitz-Violante shooting when she saw patrol officer Michael Cataneo ticketing a car that was parked near a fire hydrant.
+Local resident Cacilia Davis was walking her dog at the scene of the Moskowitz-Violante shooting when she saw patrol officer Michael Cataneo ticketing a car parked near a fire hydrant.
 Moments after the traffic police had left, a young man walked past her from the area of the car and seemed to study her with some interest.
 Davis felt concerned because he was holding some kind of "dark object" in his hand.
 She ran to her home only to hear shots fired behind her in the street.
-Davis remained silent about this experience for four days until she finally contacted police, who closely checked every car that had been ticketed in the area that night.
-Berkowitz's yellow 1970 Ford Galaxie was among the cars that they investigated.
+Davis remained silent about this experience for four days until she contacted police, who checked every car that had been ticketed in the area that night.
+Berkowitz's yellow 1970 Ford Galaxie was among the cars they investigated.

 On August 9, 1977, NYPD detective James Justis telephoned the Yonkers Police Department to ask them to schedule an interview with Berkowitz.
-The Yonkers police dispatcher who first took Justis' call was Wheat Carr, the daughter of Sam Carr and sister of Berkowitz's alleged cult confederates John and Michael Carr.
-As soon as Justis mentioned the name "David Berkowitz" to Wheat, she said, "Let me tell you about him.
+The Yonkers police dispatcher who took his call was Wheat Carr, who recognized the name "David Berkowitz" and said, "Let me tell you about him.
 I know him.
 He lives right behind me."
-She also informed Justis that Berkowitz had shot and wounded their black Labrador Retriever, Harvey, and that was her father's, Sam's dog.
-When Justis heard "Sam", he had a very good feeling that Berkowitz was the real culprit they've been looking for.
+She told Justis that Berkowitz had shot and wounded a black Labrador Retriever belonging to her father Sam Carr.
+When Justis heard "Sam", he had a strong feeling that Berkowitz was the person they'd been looking for.
+Wheat Carr's brothers John and Michael were later alleged to be cult confederates of Berkowitz.

-Justis asked Yonkers police for some help tracking down Berkowitz.
-According to Mike Novotny, a Yonkers police sergeant, the department had their own suspicions about Berkowitz in connection with strange crimes in their jurisdiction which were referred to in one of the Son of Sam letters.
-Yonkers investigators even told Justis that Berkowitz might be the Son of Sam.
+Justis asked Yonkers police for help tracking down Berkowitz.
+According to Mike Novotny, a Yonkers police sergeant, the department had their own suspicions about Berkowitz in connection with strange crimes in their jurisdiction, referred to in one of the Son of Sam letters.
+Yonkers investigators told Justis that Berkowitz might be the Son of Sam.